jantznick/stagehand/packages/docs/docs/api/invitations.md

 *   **Behavior:**
     1. Finds the user by the provided `userId`.
-    2. Verifies the user is in a pending state (i.e., they have not yet verified their email).
+    2. Verifies the user is in a pending state (i.e., they have not yet set a password).
     3. Finds the original membership record to determine which resource they were invited to.
     4. Checks if the *requesting user* has permission to manage members for that resource.
     5. Deletes the old invitation record.